aditya95sriram/gitlab-latex-webhook/README.md

 > **Note:** Since webhooks only have about 10 seconds to provide their
 > response, the server sends back an intermediate response with the status
-> so far in case the compiling takes much longer to run.
+> so far, in case the compiling takes much longer to run.

+Run `python3 server.py --help` for list of options.

 ## Owncloud